lukaqll/superlogica-webhook-watcher/README.md

 It will get your browser's session cookies and use them for requests every 5 seconds.

-Let it run while you use your Superlogica localhost project!
+Let it run in your terminal while you use your Superlogica localhost project!